 We will discuss change as it relates to the condition of the heart.
-In our nation, people are being drawn away, enticed of their own lusts (James 1:14).
+In our nation, people are being drawn away, enticed by their own lusts (James 1:14).
 Deception, greed, and lawlessness fill our land.
 Instead of being distracted by the darkness of the world, God’s people are called to keep their focus on Christ and working out their own salvation (Phil.
 2:12).
 I’m reading a book by John and Paula Sandford entitled The Transformation of the Inner Man.
 In this book, the authors are specific about working out salvation through transformation and cleansing of the heart.
 Jeremiah 17:9 says, “The heart is deceitful above all things, and desperately wicked: who can know it?”
 You might ask, “Iris, why are you talking about the heart and how wicked it can be?
 I’m saved.”

-Although we are saved, our hearts have developed ways of self protection.
+Although we are saved, our hearts have developed ways of self-protection.
 These self-protective structures may have served us in our natural lives, but don’t work for us along a spiritual path.
 For example, one of my heart’s self-protective measures is to draw away from others when rejected or hurt.
 I am an introvert, so withdrawal from people comes easily.
-Well that method (or way of operating) doesn’t serve me well as a Christian because God often wants me to extend myself to others - even those who have not treated me well.
+Well, that method (or way of operating) doesn’t serve me well as a Christian because God often wants me to extend myself to others – even those who have not treated me well.
 I’ve had to die to this way of operating because it is counterproductive to ministry and my life in Christ.
-Here’s another example - I’ve often heard people say, “I’ll never trust anyone again.”
+Here’s another example – I’ve often heard people say, “I’ll never trust anyone again.”
 I don’t have to tell you that this self-protective measure comes from a broken heart and distances people from the body of Christ and Jesus Christ Himself.
-Consider asking yourself: In what ways does my heart prevent me from thriving in the Kingdom of God?
+Consider asking yourself this: In what ways does my heart prevent me from thriving in the Kingdom of God?
 Is my heart anxious?
 Easily angered?
 Drawn to jealousy?
 Easily offended?
 What structures in my heart are just … wicked?